choshun/slider-puzzle/README.md

     * intro when you click a radio it drives the global state - DONE
     * When you hit looks good it closes on intro modal - DONE
     * show something when you hit solve "try again" - DONE
-    * show something when you win "you did it in 5 moves!" -DONE
+    * show something when you win "you did it in 5 moves!" - DONE
     * show something when solve borks - DONE
     * if solved or moved in 1 step/move say step/move not steps/moves - DONE
 * 1/11/16